aws-ia/ecs-blueprints/terraform/ec2-examples/distributed-ml-training/README.md

 sudo docker exec -it $CONTAINER_ID bash
 ```

 3. Inside the container shell, check the cluster status.
-3 nodes should be listed as healthy with 2.0 GPUs available
+3 nodes should be listed as healthy with 2.0 GPUs available - If you do not see 2.0 GPUs, the workers have not started yet.

 ```bash
 ray status
 ```